Skip Breadcrumb Links

 What should I do if I am contacted by a collection agency?

 If you are able to pay off your debt, you should do this as soon as possible.
-If you cannot pay off your debt right now, but you can in the future, explain this to them and make arrangements for the payment.
+If you cannot pay off your debt right now, explain this to them and make arrangements like a payment plan.
 For example, many small payments may be easier to make than a few larger ones.
 Make sure that you get written confirmation of any arrangement you make with the collection agency.
 When you pay a collection agency, do not use cash and make sure that you get a receipt.

 You can also ask them how often they will be contacting you and what their registration number is.

-You may want to get help from a credit counsellor if you have a lot of debt.
+If you have a lot of debt, you may want to get help from a credit counsellor.
 They may be able to negotiate with collection agencies on your behalf and support you in preparing a plan to pay off the debt.
 Working with a credit counsellor could mean that collection agencies stop contacting you.

 Making a Complaint